Home

-Filipinos are generally festive nation, and Batangas festival is one good example.
+The Philippines is generally a festive nation, and Batangas festival is one good example.
 Maybe because of the Spanish influence during the 16th – 18th century the Philippines was colonize by the Spaniards.
 According to the old Filipinos, the Spanish in the early days where the one’s who initiated the festive mood in the Philippines.

 These festive celebrations do exist in the province of Batangas.
 In the month of May, most of the barrios do celebrate the barrio fiestas.
 I still remember when an employee of mine takes a vacation leave, because it was their barrio fiesta.
 This is a celebration that the batangueños can’t miss.